madsjulia/Mads.jl/docs/mads.md

 The model fields that can be used to define the model are:

-- `Model` : execute a julia function defined in an input julia file that will accept a `parameter` dictionary with all the model parameters as an input argument and will return an `observation` dictionary with all the model predicted observations
+- `Model` : execute a Julia function defined in an input Julia file that will accept a `parameter` dictionary with all the model parameters as an input argument and will return an `observation` dictionary with all the model predicted observations; MADS will execute the first function defined in the file;.

-- `MADS model` : create a julia function based on an input julia file; the input file should have a function that accepts as an argument the MADS problem dictionary; this function should a create a julia function that will accept a `parameter` dictionary with all the model parameters as an input argument and will return an `observation` dictionary with all the model predicted observations
+- `MADS model` : create a Julia function based on an input Julia file; the input file should contain a function that accepts as an argument the MADS problem dictionary; MADS will execute the first function defined in the file; this function should a create a Julia function that will accept a `parameter` dictionary with all the model parameters as an input argument and will return an `observation` dictionary with all the model predicted observations

-- `Internal model` : execute an internal julia function that accept a `parameter` dictionary with all the model parameters as an input argument and will return an `observation` dictionary with all the model predicted observations
+- `Julia model` : execute an internal Julia function that accept a `parameter` dictionary with all the model parameters as an input argument and will return an `observation` dictionary with all the model predicted observations

-- `Command` : execute an external unix command or script that will execute an external model.
+- `Command` : execute an external UNIX command or script that will execute an external model.

-- `Julia` : execute a julia script that will execute an external model.
+- `Julia command` : execute a Julia script that will execute an external model; the input file should contain a function that accepts as an argument the MADS problem dictionary.
+The Julia script should (1) execute the model (making an a system call of an external model), (2) parse the model outputs, (3) return a dictionary with model predictions.

-Both `Command` and `Julia` can use different approaches to pass model parameters to the external model and different approaches to get back the model outputs.
-The available options for writing model inputs and reading model outputs are listed below.
+Both `Command` and `Julia command` can use different approaches to pass model parameters to the external model.

+Only `Command` uses different approaches to get back the model outputs.

+The available options for writing model inputs and reading model outputs are as follows.

 Options for writing model inputs: